dvirberlo/opinion-me/docs/roadmap.md

   - E2E
 - separate firebase-admin enabled server for post and replies filtering
 - search posts by tags
-- ditch classes and use interfaces instead, to avoid the complicated FireConverter
 - use transaction for votes and reactions

 ### Maybe?